-The early Church did not question Mary’s perpetual virginity.
+The Early Church did not question Mary’s perpetual virginity.
 They believed that Jesus was conceived by the power of the Holy Spirit and that after His birth Mary remained a virgin.
-They knew that Scripture referred to Jesus as The son of Mary and not A son of Mary (Mark 6:3).
-This of course is why Jesus entrusted the care of His mother to the apostle John at the foot of the cross (John 19:26-27).
-If He had siblings, that responsibility would have been transferred to one of them.
+They knew that Scripture referred to Jesus as "The" son of Mary and not "A" son of Mary (Mark 6:3).
+They also understood why Jesus entrusted the care of His mother to the Apostle John at the foot of the cross.
+Clearly He had no siblings.
+If He had, that responsibility would have been passed on to one of them.
 So overwhelming was the evidence that even Martin Luther and John Calvin taught that Mary remained a virgin through the entire course of her life.

 The Book [the Protoevangelium] of James [records] that the brethren of Jesus were sons of Joseph by a former wife, whom he married before Mary.
 Now those who say so wish to preserve the honor of Mary in virginity to the end, so that body of hers which was appointed to minister to the Word . . . might not know intercourse with a man after the Holy Spirit came into her and the power from on high overshadowed her.
 And I think it in harmony with reason that Jesus was the first fruit among men of the purity which consists in [perpetual] chastity, and Mary was among women.
 For it were not pious to ascribe to any other than to her the first fruit of virginity (Commentary on Matthew 2:17 [A.D.
 248]).